KatieMBerry/lab-03-rock-paper-scissors/README.md

 GOAL: Let the user-player choose rock, paper, or scissors to play against the computer.
 Track total wins, losses and draws.

 STATE:
-    - rules
-    - throw result
 - wins
 - losses
 - draws
 - _(current user selection -- radio button does this)_

 How do we SHOW this state?
 - display in divs' textContent property